Bira/octopus-carnival/_posts/2025-04-20-wir-dscc-dwarf.md

 Dwarves probably had a pretty typical culture in Athas' distant past, as the book says they ruled "great mountain kingdoms".
 However, the genocidal wars of the Red Age pretty much destroyed their civilization.
-While modern-day dwarves are still extremely resilient and dedicated workers, the secret of reading and writing the Dwarven language has been lost.
+While modern-day dwarves are still extremely resilient and dedicated workers, the knowledge of reading and writing the Dwarven language has been lost.
 While you can still find Davek runes in their ruins, no one alive knows how to read them.

 The book kinda conflates this with dwarves not knowing how to read at all, and therefore not knowing any magic, but that's a giant leap that I think is